fourstix/GFX-1802-Library/README.md

 </table>

 ## Private API List
-The methods write directly to the display buffer.
+These methods can write to the display buffer through the GFX Interface metionds.
 They may not validate inputs or check boundaries.
 They may consume registers and are meant to be called by one of the public API methods rather than called directly.

 * gfx_write_pixel   - write data for a pixel at a particular x,y co-ordinates
 * gfx_write_line    - write data to form a line from x0,y0 to x1,y1